revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > In MongoDB, one document can have 4 fields while other documents can have same or more or less fields.
-There is no restriction of having same number of fields in all the documents inside collection, which makes it schemaless.
+There is no restriction of having same number of fields in all the documents inside collection, which makes it schemeless.

 </details>